-Alaska state law places restrictions and makes delta-8 THC unlawful.
+Alaska state law places restrictions on delta-8 THC and makes it illegal.

 Alaska has legalized marijuana for both medical and recreational purposes.

 Unfortunately, Alaskan law prohibits the use of delta-8 made from hemp.
 Anywhere in the state, you are not allowed to use, possess, advertise, sell, distribute, or create delta-8 items.
 The same holds true for all other THC isomers, such as THC-O, HHC, and delta-10.